shaltut/cbsi_inv_sys/readme.txt

 	--- Different Browser:
 		- Google Chrome, Safari, Opera, IE, FireFox, etc.
 	--- Moblie compatibility.
 Download emulators (or just use XCode if you have that downloaded)
 	--- SYSTEM DATES: Almost the entire check system, as well as the maintenance system works based off of system dates...
-We should make sure the dates are correctly entered, and properly interpreted by the system. (more on this talk to me)
+We should make sure the dates are correctly entered, and properly interpreted by the system. (more on this talk to me

-	SOLVED:
-	--- (SOLVED ON 3/31 BY DIANA B.)Change the 'Entered By' column on the equipment.php page to display the user's name (user_name) instead of the user's ID number.
-	--- (SOLVED ON 3/31 BY DIANA B.)When you navigate to the site.php page, and open a modal, whatever modal you open, the heading for that modal gets stuck on that headding.
-		-- (SOLVED ON 3/31 BY DIANA B.) So if you click the "add" button, the modal will open up with a heading that says "Add Item" (it should say "Add Site" but thats another problem...) then you close that modal, and click the "View" button for a site on the table, the view modal opens, but it keeps the "Add Item" heading.
-		-- (SOLVED ON 3/31 BY DIANA B.) This same error can be found on Equipment.php!

 ========================================================================